jp1884/techvolution-vegas-baby/xx_Why Cant Dreams Be Memories/stories.md

 "You know.
 It's not hurting so bad.
 Maybe, yeah I think I can go."

-"Take it easy fella you running a race.
+"Take it easy fella.
 When you're mom gets here she can decide if you want to leave.
 For now, let's just talk.
-And while your dates with Miss Taylor Swift is wonderful topic I want to hear about you.
+And while your first date with Miss Taylor Swift is wonderful topic I want to hear about you.
 It says here you have a tummy ache.
 What does the tummy pain feel like?"

 Isn't it interesting.
-Dreams are so hard to nail down.
-Like paintings in the mist.
-But pain you can test and find no problem.
+Dreams are so hard to nail down; like paintings in the mist.
+But pain?
+You can test and find pain no problem.
 It's almost like our bodies are just pain detectors.
-And this nurse is getting concerned this kid isn't talking.
+And this nurse wants to find out about this kids pain.

 She catches Marky looking at the clock.
 The time piece is analog so it's taking a second for the boy to figure out the minute hand.

 "Mark, where are your parents?"

 Marks says nothing.
-All the whimsey, character, and stories are gone.
+All the whimsey, character, and stories the kid had are nearly gone.
+Even doesn't even think to take out one of the candy canes he has in his pocket.

 He's scared.

 "Take off your jacket because I need to see if your sick."

 Mark follows the command.
 Most people follow commands and he's just a kid after-all.

-The now worried boy takes off the jacket.
+The worried boy takes off the jacket.
 There's a thick sweater.
-He doesn't even wait for the command to take it off.
-Another sweater, then a long sleeve t-shirt, a toque, and finally the white pair of sneakers that danced the snow off at the entrance not 25 minutes ago.
+He doesn't even wait for the order to take it off.
+The next layer is another sweater, then a long sleeve t-shirt, a toque, and finally the white pair of sneakers that danced the snow off at the entrance not 25 minutes ago.

 Soon Mark is standing there, in his jeans, socks and a under-shirt.
 The nurse is standing there too, and she's in awe.

 A nightmarish awe.

-She sees an image that starts this story, a story of a kid of 10 or 12 that was very much hidden under layers.
-Layers meant to protect from the cold of winter hid the pain of...
+She sees an image that starts this story, a story of a kid of 11 that was very much hidden under layers.
+Layers meant to protect from the cold of winter instead hid the pain of...

 Something this long-time medical professional doesn't see very often.